bernardolanza93/portfolio/index.md

     <div class="card">
       <h2>Resume</h2>
       Hey there!
-I m Bernardo, the tech wizard who turns orchards into high-tech havens using AI and computer vision.
-Armed with a Ph.D. and a passion for mechatronics, I blend robotics and nature like no other.
-When I m not revolutionizing agriculture, you can find me diving into history, tinkering with DIY IoT gadgets, or volunteering for community causes.
-Let’s team up and create the future together!
+I'm Bernardo, a tech wizard who enjoys turning orchards into high-tech spaces with AI and computer vision.
+I have a Ph.D. in mechatronics and a passion for blending robotics with nature.
+When I'm not working on agricultural innovations, I love diving into history, tinkering with DIY IoT gadgets, or volunteering for community causes.
+Let's team up and create the future together!

     </div>